The Domino Principle: Box Office

 According to Lew Grade, who helped finance the film, it "broke even."

 "I'm told a lot of people didn't understand it," said Hackman later.
 "I didn't understand it either."

 Release

-The Domino Principle was released on VHS on January 1, 1998, by Avid Home Entertainment.
+The Domino Principle was released in the United States on VHS on January 1, 1998, by Avid Home Entertainment.
 The film was released on DVD on January 24, 2006, by Lionsgate Home Entertainment.

+Recently, international rights to the film are currently owned by ITV Studios Global Entertainment.

 Legacy

 Stanley Kramer and Kennedy were later going to reunite on an adaptation of Raise the Titanic! for Lew Grade, which replaced Araby as Kramer's second film under his deal with Grade.
 However Kramer left that project.